jroivas/sic/sic.md

 That would print out `0x34567812`.

-Shift cases are cleared:
+Shifts are exaclty specified:

+- Left shift `<<`
+  * Always fills zero
-- Right shift case
+- Right shift `>>`
   * Unsigned fills always zero
   * Signed fills always sign bit
 - Shift count can be anything
-  * If overflow result is in most cases zero, except if signed, it's filled with sign bit
+  * In case of overflow result is zero, except if signed, it's filled with sign bit
   * If count is zero or negative, value is not shifted at all.

 Examples: